drtomonroe/drtomonroe.github.io/research_overview/index.md

   <div style="flex: 1;">
     <ul>
      <li><strong>Testing the pathogenicity of those candidates.</strong> Statistical inference is usually not enough to characterize novel genetic variation.
-The early days of human genetics were fraught with imperfect assumptions and genetic misattributions.
-Therefore, a critical component of my work is validation of candidate alleles using engineered human tissues or animal proxies.
+Therefore, an important component of my work is validation of candidate alleles using engineered human tissues or animal proxies.
 My preferred approach is to use complementary models to identify convergent lines of evidence.</li>
       <br>
     </ul>
   </div>